Glass Churches in Arkansas: 3 Stunning Chapels to Visit

 East of Bella Vista Town Center on US 71, exit 98.
 Take Lancashire Blvd east to Memorial Dr. Turn left on and follow signs to 504 Memorial Drive.

-The chapel is open 7 days a week from 9-5.
-The chapel does close for special ceremonies so if you are planning to visit you might want to call first to make sure that it is open to the public.
+Daily from 9-5.
+The chapel does close for special events so if you are planning to visit you might want to call first to make sure that it is open to the public.

 Anthony Chapel

-Anthony Chapel is the one that I have visited the most because of its proximity to Garvan Woodland Gardens.
-I have also attended a few weddings there.
+Anthony Chapel is the glass chapel that I have probably visited the most because I live near Hot Springs.

 Anthony Chapel is the largest of the glass chapels in Arkansas.
 It is located in Hot Springs, Arkansas at Garvan Gardens, nestled in the woods on a hillside near Lake Hamilton.